domsnmin/sorrento-by-the-sea-repo/README.md

 # Sorrento by the Sea

 'Sorrento by the Sea' is a website built for TAFE > S2, as a assessment project.

+This site uses,
+* Responsive Nevbar
+* Flexbox
+* form

+This site should be used as a guideline and practice source.